BDSM Flogger Safety

 Handle: A handle of the flogger is where you, quite literally, wrap your hand around the flogger in order to hold it.

 Weighted Handle: Nice, high-end floggers offer weighted handles.
-Essentially, weight is added to the bottom of the handle to off-set the weight of the tails.
+Essentially, weight is added to the bottom of the handle (the side away from the tails) to off-set the weight of the tails.
 If you balance the mid-point of the handle on a finger, a weighted-handle flogger will not topple to the ground.
 The idea is that any flogger should be perfectly balanced in your hand.
 This reduces the fatigue of swinging it, and it provides better accuracy.
 People who are proficient in flogging will have a full collection floggers with weighted handles.

 What BDSM Flogger Should I Buy?